vitejs/vite/packages/plugin-legacy/README.md

 # @vitejs/plugin-legacy [![npm](https://img.shields.io/npm/v/@vitejs/plugin-legacy.svg)](https://npmjs.com/package/@vitejs/plugin-legacy)

-**Note: this plugin requires `vite@^2.0.0`**.

 Vite's default browser support baseline is [Native ESM](https://caniuse.com/es6-module).
-This plugin provides support for legacy browsers that do not support native ESM.
+This plugin provides support for legacy browsers that do not support native ESM when building for production.

 By default, this plugin will: